rpetrich/swift-to-js/README.md

 Installation
 ------------
 #### Install Swift
-Choose a compatible Swift developer snapshot from [swift.org/downloads](https://swift.org/downloads).
-[2018-08-26](https://swift.org/builds/development/xcode/swift-DEVELOPMENT-SNAPSHOT-2018-08-26-a/swift-DEVELOPMENT-SNAPSHOT-2018-08-26-a-osx.pkg)'s build is known tobe compatible.
+Choose and install a compatible Swift development snapshot from [swift.org/downloads](https://swift.org/downloads).
+[2018-08-26](https://swift.org/builds/development/xcode/swift-DEVELOPMENT-SNAPSHOT-2018-08-26-a/swift-DEVELOPMENT-SNAPSHOT-2018-08-26-a-osx.pkg)'s snapshot build is known to be compatible.
+For macOS, the latest Xcode is required.

 #### Install Node & NPM
 You know what to do...